 Lithium batteries, on the other hand, have higher energy densities that make them lighter, but they require maintenance to last long, which can be a hassle for some people who don’t want the extra work involved.

 Another thing you need to consider is if your brand of Power Wheels uses the original battery pack or if they are third-party batteries that work with your ride.

 Original Power Wheels packs can be expensive, but you would know how to care for them properly as well as have peace of mind knowing it fits perfectly inside its designated compartment without any issues.

-On the other hand, if you buy a compatible one from another brand, you may need to do some research first before buying it in order to avoid the risk of getting a replacement that doesn’t fit or, worse, causing damage.
+On the other hand, if you buy a compatible one from another brand, you may need to do some research first before buying it in order to avoid the risk of getting a replacement that doesn’t fit or, worse, causes damage.

 Power Wheels Drill Battery Conversion

 You can use a power tool battery, such as a drill battery in Power Wheels.
-Most drill batteries are rated 18V-24V so you will need to make some modifications in the wiring system to avoid any burn-outs.

 You may also be forced to buy a new motor if it can’t take higher voltages and you do not have a converter to use.